blog.png

 His research has also found that when we start to trust someone, oxytocin is released in the brain.
 So-called a ‘sociable’ chemical, it increases empathy, a vital trait for those working in healthcare when working with colleagues and patients.
 It has an impact on motivation, energy and positive culture.

-Instead of asking ourselves ‘how can I improve?’
+Instead of asking ourselves ‘How can I improve?’

-Maybe we should ask ourselves: ‘how can I see the best in others, show people I like them and build trust?’
+Maybe we should ask ourselves: ‘How can I see the best in others, show people I like them and build trust?’

 What stops us?

-Malcom Gladwell in his book ‘Blink’, talks about how we ‘thin slice’ and make judgements and decisions on small amounts of data and experience.
+Malcolm Gladwell in his book ‘Blink’, talks about how we ‘thin slice’ and make judgements and decisions on small amounts of data and experience.
 We filter the world based on our point of view – does it fit with my beliefs and values or not?
-If the answer is not – we can dismiss it – making us judgemental of others stopping us being truly open.
+If the answer is not – we can dismiss it – making us judgemental of others stopping us from being truly open.

 How can we be more open to others and build trust?